 - New transport infrastructure including a local road network, potential bus services, additional connections into and out of the precinct and opportunities to integrate with the Parramatta Light Rail Stage 2 - An extensive active transport network - A comprehensive remediation strategy, and - A sustainability strategy and integrated water cycle management strategy.

-This Social Infrastructure Implementation Report assesses the proposed social infrastructure provision outlined in the draft Master Plan, and provides recommendations for the implementation of social infrastructure in the next stages.
+This Social Infrastructure Implementation Report assesses the proposed social infrastructure provision outlined in the Master Plan and provides recommendations for the implementation of social infrastructure in the next stages.

-Figure 3 - Preferred Scenario Draft Master Plan
+Figure 2 - Master Plan